top of page

 • “Psychological or emotional injury caused by a disturbing experience.”

-These definitions are all getting at the concept that if something happens in your life that affects you in an emotionally big way then that could be considered a traumatic experience.
+if something happens in your life that affects you in an emotionally big way then that could be considered a traumatic experience.
 Such experiences can range from your dad telling you that you can’t do anything right, to being fired from a job, to witnessing an accident, to being raped.

-The take away is that things happen throughout all of our lives and we have all experienced ‘traumas’.
-If those experiences seem to still affect you today then you are not alone and are one of many others who are going through something very similar and wishing that it would go away.
+that things happen throughout all of our lives and we have all experienced traumas.
+If those experiences seem to still affect you today then you are not alone and are one of many others who are going through something similar and wishing that it would go away.

 PTSD

-PTSD stands for Post-Traumatic Stress Disorder and is the term used to describe a set of symptoms that can come from having gone through a trauma.
-Now, let’s think about this term …
+It's a term used to describe a set of symptoms that can come from having gone through a trauma.

 ‘Post’ = after